awetomaton/VISTA/readme.md

 ## Important Assumptions

-**Frame Synchronization Across Imagery Datasets:**
+**Frame Synchronization Across Imagery Datasets per Sensor:**

-VISTA assumes that all loaded imagery datasets are captured from the same sensor or are temporally synchronized.
+VISTA assumes that all loaded imagery datasets for a given sensor are temporally synchronized.
 Specifically:

-- Frame numbers represent the same temporal moments across all loaded imagery
+- Frame numbers represent the same temporal moments across all imagery
-- Frame 10 in one imagery dataset corresponds to the exact same time as frame 10 in any other loaded imagery
+- Frame 10 in one imagery dataset corresponds to the exact same time as frame 10 in any other imagery for the same sensor
 - This assumption is critical for proper visualization and analysis when multiple imagery datasets are loaded simultaneously
 - When loading tracks with time-based mapping, the selected imagery's time-to-frame mapping is used as the reference